 - If a missionary cancels before their International Ticketing Deadline, no charges will be made to the missionary account, and those funds will hold in that missionary’s account for up to 1 year to send that same missionary or an immediate family member on another Global Expeditions trip.

-- If the missionary cancels his or her plans to go on a mission trip after the Ticketing Deadline, 50% of the trip cost will be charged to their account to cover the cost of deposits and administrative expenses.
-If a domestic flight was purchased via Skypass Travel, that cost will also be deducted in addition to the 50%.
+- If the missionary cancels his or her plans to go on a mission trip after the Ticketing Deadline, the cost of deposits and flights administrative expenses will still be charged to their missions account.
+If a domestic flight was purchased via Skypass Travel, that cost will also be deducted.

 - If a project is rerouted at the discretion of Global Expeditions, the cancellation policy does continue to apply.

 - If a cancellation is made within 14 days of the trips start date, the full cost of the project will be charged to that missionaries account, along with all relevant travel fees.
-The funds in the account will be deducted for that season at a maximum charge of the trips cost.
+The funds in the account will be deducted for that season.

 - Official trip cancellations should be submitted in writing to firstname.lastname@example.org with the Missionary’s name and ID# and reason for cancellation.